 Singapore is a country famed for its innovative edge, and you'll find very affordable, reliable, and fast internet connections.
 There's a range of providers in the country, and you'll be connected in no time.

 Singapore is a truly connected nation.
-With more than 5.18 million internet subscribers in the country in 2020, the connection rate per capita is one of the highest in the world, and joining the fray is a smooth process.
+With more than 5.79 million internet subscribers in the country in January 2024, the connection rate per capita is one of the highest in the world, and joining the fray is a smooth process.
 Singapore has several internet service providers that offer a range of services at competitive rates.
 Some providers also offer packages or bundles that allow you to combine a range of services into a single, cheaper contract.
 If you're moving with family members who will be spending time at home while you're at work, it might be worthwhile to look at bundles that combine television and internet subscriptions.
-Some of the most popular providers include Singtel, Starhub, M1, and MyRepublic, to name a few.
+Some of the most popular providers in Singapore include Singtel, Starhub, M1, and MyRepublic, to name a few.
 Circles Life, a new telco company, also started operating in the country in 2016.

 Good to know: